 A new research governance system

-REGIS will replace AU-RED and Online Forms as one system, accessible by PHOs/LHDs and researchers, including investigators and clinical trial coordinators.
+REGIS has replaced AU-RED and Online Forms as one system, accessible by PHOs/LHDs and researchers, including investigators and clinical trial coordinators.
 It will facilitate the creation, processing and storage of:

 - ethics (HREA) and site specific assessment (SSA) applications